endangereddataweek/endangereddataweek.org/_events/2017-04-21-data-ethics-information-ethics-roundtable.md

 layout: post
 date: "2017-04-21"
 time: "8:30:00 AM"
+excerpt: >
-excerpt: "In our knowledge society, our networked selves continually create and are created through data.
-In light of the ubiquity of data in  the ..."
+  In our knowledge society, our networked selves continually create and are created through data.
+In light of the ubiquity of data in  the ...
 location_city: "University of Illinois at Urbana-Champaign"
 location_physical: "Champaign, IL"
 title: "Data & Ethics: Information Ethics Roundtable"